SUPPORT OUR FUTURE

-We are humbled and grateful to you for considering including The Center as a beneficiary.
-This forward-thinking generosity ensures that New York will have a thriving and supported place for the LGBTQ community for generations to come.
+We are humbled and grateful to you for considering including The Center as a beneficiary in your will or estate plan.
+This forward-thinking generosity ensures that New York will have a thriving and supported place for the LGBTQ+ community for generations.

 Address: 208 W 13 Street, New York, NY 10011